 So, you’ve decided to dress up and you’re feeling the confidence.
 The call has come in and you’re ready to wow the interviewer with just how awesome you are.
 When asked to describe yourself, you launch yourself in a confident monologue of everything you achieved and can yet achieve.
 When you’re done, all the interviewer says is: “I couldn’t hear you, you were choppy the whole time!”
 It can be very deflating to experience technical hiccups.

 3 – You didn’t rehearse

 Did you know that people instinctively attribute confidence and capability to people who can speak in straight sentences?
 That’s because when we stumble or stall, or even use verbal fillers like “um” and “ah”, it seems like you have no idea of what you’re talking about.
 It might not be true.
 You might naturally really use fillers to great effect with people who know you—but your interviewer does not know you at all.

 4 – You don’t showcase your home office

 They might not mention it to you, but one of the things that interviewers will actively look for when interviewing you is what your home office looks like!
 Even something as innocuous as posters on your wall or poor lighting can be a point against you.
-This is especially true if you're applying for a role in customer service or support.
-It's the little details that can affect perception of your company so interviewers check for that.
+This is especially true if you’re applying for a role in customer service or support.
+It’s the little details that can affect the perception of your company so interviewers check for that.

 Remote work really has a lot that makes it worth pursuing.
-You can work from home--or anywhere there’s great connectivity, avoid the terrible commutes that stress you out constantly, and get more time with you loved ones.
+You can work from home–or anywhere there’s great connectivity, avoid the terrible commutes that stress you out constantly, and get more time with your loved ones.
 In order to leverage those benefits, however, you need to nail that interview.
 Be aware of these four challenges and handle them ably and it’s smooth sailing to the end.